Boarding School Options

 - Fill in the SF-1190, and present it when you arrive at post.

-- Check out perspectives on applying to boarding school and single sex education in these Foreign Service Journal articles.
+- Check out perspectives on and in these Foreign Service Journal articles.

 - Visit our transition page and see what suggestions we have about talking with school personnel.